WeNeedThePoh/clean-code-summary/README.md

 -When using third-party code you need to be careful and organize the code very well so when you need to fix errors or update code you know where everything is.
 Because what is worst than losing time to understand all the code from third-parties?
 The solution to this problem is just create boundaries between your code and third-party code.

--Before losing time reading documentation and try to understand the third-party code is better to write some test, that way will be easier to use the code and understand if there is any error or bugs in the code.
+-Before losing time reading documentation and try to understand the third-party code is better to write some tests, that way will be easier to use the code and understand if there is any error or bugs in the code.
 Also the test let you figure out what the actually part of the code that you need for your project.
 When there is an update for the API you are using does test will let you know if there are any changes to the code that you are currently using.

 -When using code that is most out of our control we should be careful to protect us from changes in the future that can cost a lot of money.
 That's way there is boundaries, so you can depend in something you have more control over.

 ### Chapter 9: *Unit Tests*

--**Test Driven-Development** (TDD) is start to be a more efficient way of coding and be able to create manageable and readable code.
+-**Test Driven-Development** (TDD) is starting to be a more efficient way of coding and be able to create manageable and readable code.
 The good thing about writing tests is not only to make sure the code does what is meant to do but to be easier at any point change any part of the code and still be possible to just run the test and make sure the things you changed didn't break anything else.

 -There are three laws to follow a Test Driven-Development: